Senfia/alx-system_engineering-devops/0x00-shell_basics/README.md

-Basic Shell navigation project directory
+# Basic Shell navigation project directory

+# First push: a script that prints the absolute path name of the current working directorya script that prints the absolute path name of the current working directory

+# Display the contents list of your current directory